Vagif-Nabiev/python/datatypes_and_variables/exercises.md

 # Data Types:
 2.1.
-Name at least five different data types in Python.
+Name at least five different data types in Python

 2.2.
 How do you check the data type of a variable in Python?